Pimlico Plumbers Ltd v Smith

-Pimlico Plumbers Ltd v Smith [2018] UKSC 29 is a UK labour law case, concerning the status of a highly paid plumber as, at least, a worker, for the purpose of holiday pay and wages claims.
+Pimlico Plumbers Ltd v Smith [2018] UKSC 29 is a UK labour law case, concerning the status of a plumbing and heating engineer, as, at least, a "worker" within the meaning of section 230(3) of the Employment Rights Act 1996 and other UK legislation, for the purpose of assessing his entitlement to holiday pay and unpaid wages.

 Facts

 Mr Smith claimed wrongful and unfair dismissal, sick pay, holiday pay and shortfall in wages from Pimlico Plumbers Ltd. He did plumbing between August 2005 and April 2011, but his contract said he was self-employed from 2009, while an original document said he was a ‘sub-contracted employee’ in 2005.
 He wore a uniform with a logo, had a company mobile phone, and a company ID card.
 Pimlico charged for van rental monthly.
 Smith only worked for Pimlico, but he sometimes rejected jobs, and decided his own working hours, being unsupervised while plumbing.
 Normal work hours were 5 days a week, with a 40-hour minimum, although Pimlico had no obligation to provide work every day.
-After having a heart attack Pimlico no longer engaged him, and he brought his claims claim.
+After having a heart attack Pimlico no longer engaged him, and he brought his claims.

 The Tribunal held that Mr Smith was a worker, but not an employee entitled to dismissal protection, but to pay and holiday rights.
 The Employment Appeal Tribunal also held he was a worker under ERA 1996 s 230(3)(b), WTR 1998 reg 2 and EA 2010 s 83(2)(a) but not an employee.
 This decision was not appealed.